zaiisao/Documentation/en/Video/custom_video_android.md

 Step 1.
 Implement the `IVideoSource` Interface to create the customized video source class:

--   Specify the buffer type in `getBufferType`.
+-   Specify the buffer type in the `getBufferType` method.

     ```
     int getBufferType();
     ```

--   Save the `IVideoFrameConsumer` object in `onInitialize`.
+-   Save the `IVideoFrameConsumer` object in the `onInitialize` method.

     ```
     boolean onInitialize(IVideoFrameConsumer consumer);
     ```

--   Send the video frame after `onStart`.
+-   Send the video frame in the `onStart` method.

     ```
     boolean onStart();
     ```

--   Stop sending the video frame in `onStop`.
+-   Stop sending the video frame in the `onStop` method.

     ```
     void onStop();
     ```

--   Remove the video frame in `onDispose`.
+-   Remove the video frame in the `onDispose` method.

     ```
     void onDispose();